MS

 "No, not pickles...
 I have companies doing most things, but not pickles I'm afraid, though I might consider it if you think there's a market.
 Hahaha.
 Anyway, we should prepare for landing.
 Silverstone in 5 minutes."

 Upon landing a taxi was waiting and before he knew it he'd waved goodbye to "Richard" and was checked into a hotel called the Saracens Head in some place called Towcester.
-It was very oldey-worldey, not F1 at all, and he was a bit confused by it all because en-route to this place the taxi driver had continually tried to persuade him he needed a toaster.
+It was very oldey-worldey, not F1 at all, and he was a bit confused by it all because en-route to this place (that he assumed was pronounced Tao-chester) the taxi driver had continually tried to persuade him he needed a toaster.
 His English was not that great, but he knew what a toaster was and couldn't really work out what use it would be to him.
-He wondered if this was all part of his brother's game, but in this "Toe-chester" place there didn't seem to be any toasters in evidence.
+He wondered if this was all part of his brother's game, but in this "Tao-chester" place there didn't seem to be any toasters in evidence.

 Having found the bar he was extremely unimpressed with the beer range.
 Not a weissbier in sight, just something particularly hideous looking called "Abbot Ale".
 It didn't taste too bad, though, so he opted for a half pint and was sipping it when an Irish voice echoed across the bar.